Ogre (board game): Other in-universe boardgames

 Steve Jackson created a sequel, G.E.V.
 (1978), which is compatible with OGRE and adds terrain effects on movement, new units, and rules for stacking units on a single hex cell.
-After leaving Metagaming to form SJG, Jackson also designed and published Battlesuit (1983), which is set in the same fictional universe as OGRE and G.E.V., but concentrates on person-to-person battles instead and is not cross-compatible with the earlier games.
+After leaving Metagaming to form Steve Jackson Games, Jackson also designed and published Battlesuit (1983), which is set in the same fictional universe as OGRE and G.E.V., but concentrates on person-to-person battles instead and is not compatible with the earlier games.

 Ogre Miniatures is a book first published in 1992 with a cover illustrated by Jeff Mangiat; this included the rules for both OGRE and G.E.V. and revised them to use miniatures instead of counters, by changing weapon ranges from hex cells to physical measurements in inches and describing a rescaled map to suit miniatures.
 A "new" Deluxe OGRE (2000) was a re-issue of OGRE Miniatures, bundled with miniatures, and the original "crater" map was re-printed on a larger scale.